ICHydro/anaconda/installation/README.md

 ```

-### Install dependencies with composer and bower
+### Install dependencies with composer

-The file composer.json contains all the information on dependencies, so all that needs to be done is to execute the following command in the www/ directory:
+Now it's time to install the dependencies:

 ```
 cd /path/to/www/
 composer install
-bower install
 ```

 The packages can be updated anytime with:

 ```
 composer update
-bower update
 ```

 You can now check whether all php requirements for the installation are met, and sort out any issues: